na-na-hi/renget/archive/cominginclutch.md

 - Defs on my bots will **always** be open and available.
 If you want to rip them to make your own private bot or make a modified version of it, go for it.
 To me, publishing my bots to /aicg/ means **they belong to (You)** now.
 - My completed bots on CAI will **always** remain unlisted.
 They will not be private nor public once published with the exception of unusual cases for testing or editing. **/aicg/ is the only place where I have shared and will share the links to these bots and this rentry.** Therefore, these bots are pretty much exclusively for /aicg/.
 If this rentry or the bots in this rentry are posted anywhere besides /aicg/ and the booru, assume **it is not me**.
 - I'm not trying to be a namefag.
 The "Clutch" (Booru) and "ComingInClutch" (CAI) handles are throwaways.
 They are strictly for tagging original authorship and for necessary account names.
 If you see someone using either in the name field or otherwise outright using either as a signature in the threads, assume **it is not me**.
-- If for some God-forsaken reason you're trying to get my attention and can't get ahold of me in the threads, here's some ways to reach out to me.
+- Though I am currently rarely immediately available, you will **always** get my attention within a day or two if you use one of my handles in the threads.
+However, if for some God-forsaken reason you need to get in touch directly, here's some ways to get a hold of me. **Please only use these as a last resort.
+I do not regularly check them.** If you do attempt to get in touch with me through these, leaving a post on the threads saying so will alert me to it sooner than I would probably check it on my own.
 	- Discord: Clutch#0121
 	- Email: nevergoingtocheckthis@proton.me
-	- I don't guarantee quick responses with these methods because I don't like using them.
-If I've posted on the anchor, give me a (You) to get my attention.
-If I've not posted on the anchor, hang up a request for me on the anchor post.
-Otherwise, I'll get back to you whenever I log into one of them.
 	- I don't mind talking with you, but before you ask: **No**, I don't want to join your sekrit club.
 I will only go where public invites are given.